saasbook/hw-hello-rails/README.md

 # Hello Rails!

-Create your first Rails up (companion to the intro rails chapter in the ESaaS textbook)
+Create your first Rails app (companion to the intro rails chapter in the ESaaS textbook)

 1. Create a new rails app with no tests
 2. Update the Gemfile to include the haml gem and the byebug gem